brentvollebregt/hit-counter/docs/config.md

 ## `ENABLE_SSL`
 Enable SSL.
 Defaults to false for debugging purposes.
 Can be overridden with the `ENABLE_SSL` environment variable.

+## `EXPOSE_METRICS`
+Enable [Prometheus](https://prometheus.io) metrics at the `/metrics` endpoint.
+Defaults to false for performance reasons.
+Can be overridden with the `EXPOSE_METRICS` environment variable.
+However, use this feature with care.
+It is recommended only for moderately large deployments of _hit-counter_, as a separate metric will be exposed for every URL in your data base.

+### `METRICS_PREFIX`
+Configure the prefix to me used for all Prometheus measurements.
+Defaults to `hitcounter`, resulting in metrics labels like `hitcounter_hits_total`.

 ## `CANNOT_FIND_URL_MESSAGE`
 Message to return on a 404.